TroubleNation FAQs

 If my group is marked as Unlisted, are my events automatically unlisted, too?

 Yes!
-This is a new feature introduced in June 2025.
-Now, when your group is Unlisted, any events you create are automatically private as well.
+When your group is Unlisted, any events you create are automatically private as well.

 That means: